kevin137/kisa/SLTA_notes_Class03.md

 >
 >          ^^X† = ^Xᵀ(^X·^Xᵀ)⁻¹    for n < d (independent rows)

-_Note: the notation is getting squirelly, so here's the same thing in LaTeX_
+_Note: the notation is getting squirelly, so here's the same thing in LaTeX for clarity:_

   ```math
     \begin{multline}